SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.modbus/README.md

 ### Expression root object

-The root object is a [ExpressionRoot][ExpressionRoot] object, which has the following properties:
+The root object is a `DatumExpressionRoot` that lets you treat all datum properties as expression variables directly.
+See the [SolarNode Expressions][sn-expressions] guide for more information.
+In addition, the following properties are available:

 | Property | Type | Description |
 |:---------|:-----|:------------|